to-sora/EaseScrap/Readme.md

 ## Usage

-1. Modify the path in `script.py` to point to the correct file location of .db .log
+1. Modify the path in `script` to point to the correct file location of .db .log
 2. Run the script using `python demo.py` with or without args
 3. The output will be saved in dir and log and db